 The gravel sections are often very loose.
 The pass is considered the southernmost of the great Alpine passes.
 The highest section of the pass is wholly within France.
 It’s reputed to be one of the most ancient roads in Europe, laid down by the Phoenicians and later used by the Greeks who had colonised Marseille and, after them, the Romans.
 The historical importance of this crossing, resulting in a immensely fortified ridgeline.
 The ruins of these fortifications remain.
 In a way this is like a visit in a museum, but without the crowds or fees that are often connected with such a visit.

-Starting from Breil sur Roya, the ascent of this pass is 29 km long, with an elevation gain of 989 heightmeters.
+Starting from Breil sur Roya, the ascent of this pass is 29 km long, with an elevation gain of 989 meters.
 The average percentage is 3.4 %.
 The climb starts very gradually to climb and it is never very steep even on the last part.